StackExchange/stack-blog/_posts/2014-02-13-cant-we-all-be-reasonable-and-speak-english.markdown

 Is it plausible that there aren't *any* devs good enough to be famous from those countries?
 Nope.
 Here's what's happening:

 <blockquote>It's easy to assume that there aren't any devs who can't speak English because I never see any.
-But I never see any because I'm hanging around places where devs go _to talk to each other in English_.</blockquote>
+But I never see any because I'm hanging around places where devs go <em>to talk to each other in English</em>.</blockquote>

 The startling truth is this: